joshicola/geometry_playground_java/README.md

 # Geometry Playground

 Geometry Playground is a free ruler and compass Java application for multiple geometries.
 (You will need [Java 1.50](https://www.oracle.com/java/technologies/javase-downloads.html) or greater to run it.)
 To download Geometry Playground, follow the link below.
 Locate the `Playground.jar` in the download directory.
 Double-clicking the Playground.jar file will run Geometry Playground if the file is both set to "executable" and associated with a Java Runtime Executable.
+Alternatively, running the following command from a terminal prompt will do the same: `java -jar Playground.jar`.

 <center><font size="+2">